harshitvasu/just-notes/modern-history/spectrum-5.md

 or to annex it.
-The doctrine was stated to be based on Hindu law and Indian customs, but Hindu law seemed to be somewhat inconclusive on this point, and the instances of Expansion and Consolidation of British Power ✫ 125 Annexation of Awadh
+The doctrine was stated to be based on Hindu law and Indian customs, but Hindu law seemed to be somewhat inconclusive on this point, and the instances of

+Annexation of Awadh
 Awadh was the oldest of the surviving states brought under the Subsidiary Alliance, and the cruel impact of the system resulted